-Bunions are most often caused by an inherited foot type leading to a defect in the mechanical structure of the foot.
+A bunion is a progressive foot disorder that involves an abnormal leaning of the big toe, often caused by an inherited foot type.
+This defect in the mechanical structure of the foot gradually changes the angle of the bones over the years, producing the characteristic bump which slowly grows more prominent.
 Symptoms occur most often when wearing shoes with a tight toe box such as high heels.

 - Pain or soreness

 - Inflammation & redness